andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

 The implementation of the functionality is realized by using two different classes:
-`eu.gricom.interpreter.basic.statements.LabelStatement` for the JASIC programs, and `eu.gricom.interpreter.basic.statements.LineNumberStatement` for the BASIC program.
+`eu.gricom.interpreter.basic.statements.LabelStatement` for the JASIC programs, and `eu.gricom.interpreter.basic.memoryManagement.LineNumberXRef` for the BASIC program.
 These classes are used to identify the target for the jump, which is either a Label (see `LabelStatement`), or a line number.

 When using labels, the actual label is identified by the parsing process and is added to the list of locations in the `LabelStatement` class.
 The class then has a second method to retrieve the location of the label in the program, and the program pointer can be set to the location in the program.
-While the label functionality is relatively simple, the `LineNumberStatement` needs some extra effort to implement the use of line numbers.
-The class uses two internal hashmaps to build the logical connection between the BASIC source code lines and the executeable statements, using the identified token as a link.
+While the label functionality is relatively simple, the `LineNumberXRef` needs some extra effort to implement the use of line numbers.
+The class uses two internal hashmaps to build the logical connection between the BASIC source code lines and the executable statements, using the identified token as a link.
 As the target of the jump is a location, not a command or token, the class has to perform some look-ups to determine the target of the jump.
 The link looks as follows: